OPPORTUNITIES

 - Domestic Students are typically eligible for a combination of funding opportunities, including Teaching Assistantships (TAs), Research Assistantships (RAs), and a range of internal and external scholarships.
 RA funding is generally tied to faculty research grants, while TA positions are assigned based on program needs and student eligibility.

-- International Students at the Master’s level are not guaranteed TA positions and are generally expected to secure a fully funded research project or apply for external scholarship.
-PhD-level international students are typically offered a Teaching Assistantship, and may also qualify for scholarships and research funding, depending on the strength of their application, GPA, and alignment with faculty research projects.
+- International Students are not guaranteed TA positions and are generally expected to secure a fully funded research project or apply for external scholarship.
+Students may qualify for scholarships and research funding, depending on the strength of their application, GPA, and alignment with faculty research projects.
+International doctoral students to Carleton’s International Doctoral Tuition Support (IDTS).

 RA-Ship for Undergraduates